What to Know Before Buying a Tesla:

 If you need to get your Tesla serviced or repaired, simply schedule an appointment through the Tesla mobile app or website.
 Tesla has a network of service centres and mobile service technicians that can perform most repairs and maintenance tasks.

-Get $1000 Off Your New Tesla + 3 Months of Free Full Self Drive
+Get 3 Months of Free Full Self Drive

 Tesla’s new referral program enables significant savings as soon as you order your vehicle!